5/6/2025

 Analyst, Deutsche Bank

-Okay.
+OK.
 Thanks for that.
-And I guess a bigger picture question.
-Tim, in your preamble, you talked about confidence in the company's ability to grow over time for a number of different organic reasons, but you also mentioned inorganic.
+And I guess a bigger picture question, Tim, in your preamble, you talked about confidence in the company's ability to grow over time for a number of different organic reasons, but you also mentioned inorganic.
 I don't expect you to comment on any specific deals or opportunities, but just wondered what is the general strategy around what you would look for in those inorganic opportunities?

 speaker